-We have a framework of Seven Principles of Social Value that can be applied at different levels of rigour and for different audiences, but ultimately contribute to best practice of impact/social value measurement and reporting.
+Social Value International have a framework of Seven Principles of Social Value that can be applied at different levels of rigour and for different audiences, but ultimately contribute to best practice of impact/social value measurement and reporting.
+Social Value UK takes an active role in supporting Social Value International’s Seven Principles of Social Value.
 We believe the application of these Principles will lead to a world with less inequality and environmental degradation, with more stakeholders able to hold organisations and decision makers to account.
-To learn more about the Principles, download our Principles booklet here.
+To learn more about the Principles, download the Principles booklet here.

 Across sectors there are a wide range of tools, frameworks and voices which all support and promote impact measurement.
 We are campaigning for a more unified voice to facilitate the social value movement to be a force for change.
 The first step is to identify the areas of commonality between different frameworks and measurement tools, such as cost benefit analysis for social value.
 We’ve written a series of Linkages papers that compares the different methodologies; you can find our Linkages papers in our Social Value Library by using the filter under topic.

 2. Change the basis for financial accounts